Trusted by 50K+ Pharmacy StudentsHigh Quality Notes, MCQs, Mock Tests & Study ResourcesGo Premium (Ads Free)

 Atorvastatin mechanism of action – HMG-CoA reductase inhibition and LDL receptor upregulation

-🔍 Introduction Atorvastatin is a widely used lipid-lowering agent that belongs to the class of HMG-CoA reductase inhibitors, … Read more
+🔍 Introduction Atorvastatin is a widely used lipid-lowering agent that belongs to the class of HMG-CoA reductase inhibitors, commonly known as statins.
+It is one of the most prescribed drugs worldwide due to its effectiveness in lowering LDL cholesterol and reducing cardiovascular risk.
+It plays a major role in: Because of its clinical importance and … Read more

 Escitalopram – Mechanism of Action